Social Media Safety for Teens | Parent Guide

 It is also important to have a discussion about cell phone safety, where kids can access social media site with ease and outside the watchful eye of parents.
 This raises issues of cell phone safety.

-Boundaries, rules, and guidelines can be applied to behaviors that are allowed on social media… as well as the amount of time allowed to spend on social media.
-Teenagers with smart phones tend to be more interested in the cyber world and oblivious to the real world around them, but as a parent you can set the rules to prevent this from happening.
+Establishing boundaries, rules, and guidelines can be applied to behaviors that are allowed on social media… as well as the amount of time allowed to spend on social media.

 Share This Article